CharlieJones0919/3D_Building_System/README.md

 Z + UpArrow = Z-Axis Increase Local Scale  <br />
 Z + DownArrow = Z-Axis Decrease Local Scale  <br />

+# Missing Desired Delivery:
+- Parenting/grouping of shapes from/to one another.
+- Shape material/colour editing.
+- Assigning of the material without using GameObject.GetComponent<T>().
+(Was a last minute ammendment).
+- In drastic need of further comments/documentation.
+(Compromised time spent documenting for class design).